Frando/hyperpc/README.md

 # hyperpc

 Asynchronous bidirectional RPC in Javascript that works over any binary stream.
 Supports passing both callbacks and arbitrary streams (both in object and binary mode) to the remote end.
 An optional promise mode allows to return promises and use the remote API with `async`/`await`.
+Also supports rpcifying objects and constructors.

 Uses [multiplex](https://github.com/maxogden/multiplex) under the hood to float many streams through a single binary stream.